Principal brokers, mortgage agents and mortgage brokers

 What's on this page:

 In April 2022, the government and FSRA implemented a new licence class for mortgage agents.
-They also introduced enhanced educational requirements for brokers and agents working with private mortgage lenders and working on raising capital.
+Enhanced educational requirements were also introduced for brokers and agents working with private mortgage lenders and raising capital.

-Effective April 1, 2023, there will be two licensing classes for mortgage agents:
+Effective April 1, 2023, there were two licence classes for mortgage agents:

 Level 1 agent